 - Do further research into this.
 Visit its graduate and corporate website, watch its careers videos on YouTube, seize opportunities to meet BAML on campus or at its open days, and liaise with current and former colleagues.
 This will help you build on your own knowledge and enable you to communicate the reasons for your interest in a genuine and natural way.

 - Note down how you found out about the opportunities for career progression at BAML.
 For instance, maybe you spoke with current employees during a careers fair.
-Then you’ll be able to back up your response with something like, ‘After speaking with Linda Truman from investment banking on campus…’
+Then you’ll be able to back up your response with something like, ‘After speaking with X from investment banking on campus…’.

-- Have examples from university, work, extracurricular pursuits or elsewhere to support the reasons you give for choosing BAML.
-Maybe you worked very hard during a supermarket job while at university and was promoted to supervisor or given extra responsibility.
+- Think of examples from university, work, extracurricular pursuits or elsewhere to support the reasons you give for choosing BAML.
+Maybe you worked very hard during a job while at university and was promoted to supervisor or given extra responsibility.
 This will show that you are driven and genuinely attracted to the career prospects at BAML.